Building Qt 5.15 LTS for Raspberry Pi on Raspberry Pi OS

 This tutorial will guide you on how to build an up-to-date Qt 5.15 LTS release from source with proper hardware acceleration support for Raspberry Pi on Raspberry Pi OS, both 32-bit and 64-bit.

-Raspberry Pi OS (aka Raspbian), based on Debian Buster, comes with an old version of Qt 5.11 that is already outdated.
+Raspberry Pi OS (aka Raspbian), based on Debian Buster, comes with a very old version of Qt 5.11 that is already outdated.
 Afaik there are no up-to-date backports so the only way to get an up to date version of Qt with board specific features enabled for running on your Raspberry Pi is to build it yourself.

 These instructions will build version of Qt that uses the eglfs interface by default and therefore runs applications fullscreen.
 You can optionally add X11 and/or Wayland support by installing the required development packages, they are described in the Optional features table below.